wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 Hypothesis uses, what it calls strategies to inject parameters into your test cases.
-These strategies produce 200 different random examples values from across the variable space (including 'nasty' values such as min, max, nan and inf) and your test is ran for each example.
+These strategies produce 200 different random examples values from across the variable space (including 'nasty' values such as min, max, nan and inf) and your test is run for each example.
 In general this is done using a single decorator, `@given`, on your test case which passes the parameters into the test via the argument list.
 In the following example two float values are passed to `test_float_addition_is_commutative`.